Information for People of Color

 As staff and allies, at the Career Center, we strive to:

 - Create a safe and welcoming environment for students and alumni of color both interpersonally and in our physical space

 - Challenge stereotypes and assumptions within our day-to-day interactions with UVM students, faculty and staff

 - Encourage students of color to discover and explore their individual talents and skills, and to help you make a more informed choice about employer selection

-- Increase awareness of the variety of resources and services available to support ALANA students in making informed and reflective career decisions.
+- Increase awareness of the variety of resources and services available to support people of color in making informed and reflective career decisions.

 We want to help you make a more informed choice about your employer.